 According to CBT, negative thoughts and feelings can lead to problematic behavior.
 Identifying patterns of behavior is a key part of the recovery process.
 When a person can see the pattern and how it leads to negative consequences, they can then seek to break that pattern.
 CBT aims to teach a person coping skills that can help them when problems arise.
 Anticipating these problems is an important part of the therapy, as it makes dealing with them easier down the road.

-There are many different kinds of therapy that can be effective in substance abuse recovery.
 For those struggling with K2 or Spice abuse, there is hope in recovery.
-Treatment should be individualized to fit the needs of the person in recovery.
+Treatment should be individualized to fit the needs of the person in addiction recovery.
 With the right program, each individual can achieve recovery and leave synthetic cannabinoid abuse in their past.